Eğlenhoca

-Eğlenhoca is a village in the township of Mordoğan, district of Karaburun, İzmir Province, Turkey.
+Eğlenhoca is a neighbourhood in the municipality and district of Karaburun, İzmir Province, Turkey.
+Its population is 471 (2022).

 The name of the village has sometimes been spelled Eylenhoca in Turkish, for instance, in the records of the Turkish census from 1945 to 1975.
 The name of the village appears in an early 20th-century German atlas as Jylan Chodja (Yılan Hoca) and in Greek as Γιλανχοτζας (Yilankhotzas).

 The village is known for its farms, livestock, and vineyards, especially for the Sultaniye and Razaki varieties of grape and the Hurma variety of olive and is included in the İzmir Municipality's touristic Olive and Vineyard Routes.

 History

 A Paleolithic site has been reported at Kemerdağı, east of the village.
 Ancient settlements have also been reported in the area of the village, with Byzantine-era building stones, columns, and a relief found in nearby fields.

 The present village is said to have been founded in 1505.

 In 1936, because of famine brought about by the failure of the grape crop, the Red Crescent distributed staple foods to the village and surrounding area.
 In 1949, the village and surrounding area experienced an earthquake of X intensity on the Mercalli-Sieberg scale, which left several houses uninhabitable.
 A delegation of politicians including Celâl Bayar and Adnan Menderes visited the village and surrounding area soon after the earthquake.
 In 1969, the village and surrounding area experienced another earthquake which caused heavy damage.